Spread the love

 This narrative of the “woman scorned” not only diminishes the validity of the betrayed partner’s feelings but also absolves the cheater of responsibility for their actions.
 Instead of acknowledging the harm caused by infidelity, the focus shifts to the betrayed partner’s reaction, painting her as irrational or vindictive.
 This narrative serves to delegitimize the betrayed partner’s pursuit of justice and reinforces gender stereotypes about women’s emotional volatility.

-Furthermore, the cheater may attempt to gaslight or manipulate the situation by portraying themselves as the victim.
+Furthermore, the cheater may attempt to gaslight or manipulate the situation by portraying themselves as victims.
 They may claim that their infidelity was a result of dissatisfaction or unhappiness in the relationship, deflecting blame onto their partner.
 By framing themselves as the aggrieved party, the cheater seeks to evade accountability and justify their actions.

 Revenge vs. Justice: Seeking Accountability and Fairness